 Carthage was not as strong as it was during the earlier wars.
 The Numidian king Masinissa had constantly captured Carthaginian territory, which was untenable for Carthage.
 When the Romans did not offer to help mediate the issue, they launched an attack on Masinissa.
 The campaign went horribly wrong and ended with the Battle of Oroscopa, where the Carthaginian army surrendered.

 According to the treaty signed at the end of the Second Punic War, the Carthaginians were not supposed to wage any wars without Roman approval.
-The Romans used this as an excuse to invade Carthage.
+Carthage had broken this pact, and the Romans pounced on the opportunity.
+They now had an excuse to invade Carthage.
 The Carthaginians tried their best to defend but were eventually overwhelmed by the Roman might.

 The End of the War: Carthage is Destroyed